pocket7878/rsbot/README.md

 ## Requirements

-But yep.
 For now, only Linux with X11 is supported.
+I have no Windows machine.

+However, I appreciate pull requests.